cmbengue-ec-intl/cmbengue-ec-intl.github.io/README.md

 - Ruby and Ruby on Rails
 - To upgrade my cloud integration and deployment skills

-👯 **Looking to Collaborate on:**
+👯 **Collaborations:**

+I am open to collaborations that complement my current work:

-- Projects to deliver actionable climate information to a diversity of users
+- Projects that deliver actionable climate information to a diversity of users
-- Projects to develop frontend apps that deliver weather and climate intelligence
+- Projects that develop frontend apps that deliver weather and climate information

 🎓 **Fun Fact:**